EVCommunities/Simulation-Starter/README.md

     ```

 6. The web server is started at address `http://localhost:8500` and the API documentation can be accessed at `http://localhost:8500/docs`.
 The port number might be different depending on the setting at `.env`.

+The simulation manager requires some of the Docker volumes and Docker networks that are created when installing the SimCES simulation platform to be available.